 A filter function that respects the bandwidth limited nature of the sampling theorem obviously means that the output waveform when faced with such an extreme input as the unnatural "impulse" should interpolate the signal with minimal seepage beyond the Nyquist frequency.
 You will see this ringing phenomenon wherever there are sudden transients containing constituent frequencies above Nyquist.
 For example square waves will show the "Gibbs Phenomenon" during the transitions:

-As you can see, sine waves are smoothed out and the frequency-domain FFT composite demonstrates the benefit of the filter - good suppression of high frequency aliasing; a relatively sharp "cliff" around 22.05kHz, and clean 19 & 20kHz signals with no high amplitude harmonics and intermodulation products.
+As you can see, sine waves are smoothed out and the frequency-domain FFT composite demonstrates the benefit of the filter - good suppression of high frequency imaging; a relatively sharp "cliff" around 22.05kHz, and clean 19 & 20kHz signals with no high amplitude harmonics and intermodulation products.
 IMO, this is a much better result than a NOS DAC.

 Which brings us to the main issue.
-Whereas frequency domain aliasing distortion and intermodulation distortion clearly can be audible (for an example of this, go download Monty's "Intermod Tests" and have a listen), just how audible is the impulse ringing which is unavoidable for a steep low-pass filter?
+Whereas frequency domain imaging distortion and intermodulation distortion clearly can be audible (for an example of this, go download Monty's "Intermod Tests" and have a listen), just how audible is the impulse ringing which is unavoidable for a steep low-pass filter?
 Specifically, how audible is the pre-ringing (because post-ringing will likely be masked naturally by reverb trails)?

 IMO, the audibility is minimal if at all.
 Here's why: